Veterans Nature Study Area

 Removing Invasive Plants

 Invasive species crowd out the native plants that local wildlife depend on for food and shelter.
-Our volunteers work methodically through Vets Park, hand-pulling and carefully treating invasive plants to give native species the space they need to thrive.
+Our volunteers work methodically through Vets Park targeting three of the most aggressive offenders on Long Island: Multifloral Rose, Mugwort, and Japanese Honeysuckle.
+We've completed multiple large debris removals, cut back years of vine overgrowth to reopen the forest canopy, and replaced dense Mugwort patches with pollinator-friendly native plantings.
 Every cleared patch is a win for the whole ecosystem.

 Volunteers removing invasive plants at Veterans Nature Study Area